michaellavelle2025/psychopathic-strategies/README.md

 ## 7: Appears to be their target's friend, while undermining them at the same time

+(5) Creates a contrived deep sense of connection

 ## 8: Isolates their targets

 * (2) Isolates